arXiv/arxiv-docs/source/about/people/volunteer_moderators.md

 ## Current moderators

-All of [arXiv moderators](https://arxiv.org/moderators) are approved by their [Section Editorial Committees](../../about/people/editorial_advisory_council.md#section-editorial-committees) and by arXiv staff.
+All [arXiv moderators](https://arxiv.org/moderators) are approved by their [Section Editorial Committees](../../about/people/editorial_advisory_council.md#section-editorial-committees) and by arXiv staff.